OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/kustomize/index.md

 ## Referencing Container images

-Since v2.0.1, you are able to add container images as package references directly from the Kustomize step.
-Image references added in this way can be used via [variable substitutions](/docs/projects/variables/variable-substitutions).
+From v2.0.2, you are able to add container images as package references directly from the Kustomize step.
+Image references added in this way can be used via [reference package variables](/docs/projects/variables/system-variables#reference-package-variables).

 :::figure
 ![Add package references](/docs/deployments/kubernetes/kustomize/referenced-packages.png)